scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 was soylent and unfortunately staying inside since it was raining so no lunch walk.
 Then dinner was, surprise, soylent!

+### Day 406

+Soylent for lunch today, as well as some blueberry french toast cobbler from the kitchen at work.
+For dinner I went to five guys since I had a hankering for another one of their bacon cheese dogs.
+So good!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/